-Projects have to report on annual basis the progress made in standard and, if applicable, optional indicators from the menu.
+Projects have to report on annual basis the progress made in standard and, if applicable, project-specific indicators.
 During formulation, the baseline and target values should be provided in the excel sheet.
-VLIR-UOS asks projects to correctly copy the standard and optional indicators (as to allow future aggregation) and not to alter the formulation (adding information to the formulation is possible.
+VLIR-UOS asks projects to correctly copy the standard (as to allow future aggregation) and not to alter the formulation (adding information to the formulation is possible.
 This data will be aggregated at VLIR-UOS level to monitor progress and impact of all VLIR-UOS projects.
-The project-specific (own developed) indicators will not be followed-up by VLIR-UOS in annual reporting.
+The project-specific (own developed) indicators do not need to be followed-up by VLIR-UOS in annual reporting.
 This the responsibility and own decision of the project.